Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 * The PlayerCharacter participates in the review
 * The PlayerCharacter does not participate in the review

-If the PlayerCharacter participates in the review, the stats of the PlayerCharacter are increased and if not, there are deductions.
-The Project has been completed.
+If the PlayerCharacter participates in the review, the stats of the PlayerCharacter are increased, if not, they are decreased.
+The project has been completed.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-14.svg)